outsidedav/swift/api/api.md

 # Adding APIs to iOS apps
 {: #api_connect}

 You can use API Connect to manage APIs in {{site.data.keyword.cloud}}, whether they are maintained in our out of {{site.data.keyword.cloud_notm}}.
-Managing your APIs allow you to control usage, increase adoption, and track statistics.
+Learn to manage your APIs so you can control usage, increase adoption, and track statistics.

 ## Creating an instance of API Connect